 Ms. Martinez received her Bachelor of Arts degree in Political Science from UCLA and her law degree from USC.
 During law school, she worked at the National Labor Relations Board, Region 21 and in the Office of White House Counsel under the Clinton administration.

-Ms. Martinez is active with the AFL-CIO Lawyers Coordinating Committee.
-She has served as a Board member and is currently a member of the Minority Caucus and Women’s Caucus.
+Ms. Martinez is active with the AFL-CIO United Lawyers Alliance.
+She has served as a Board member and is currently a member of the Lawyers of Color Caucus and Women’s Caucus.